gaurangpb/test-mate/README.md

    - Export documentation as text file
    - Export TestProperty attributes for manual addition

+6. **Update Tests in ADO Tab**:
+   - Scan for tests that already have ADO test case IDs
+   - View and edit test case details (steps, description, tags) from Azure DevOps
+   - Update test cases in Azure DevOps with modified documentation
+   - Useful for maintaining and updating existing test cases

 ### Complete Workflow

 The typical workflow for documenting tests and integrating with Azure DevOps: